CUNYTechPrep/2024-DS-Fri-1230/Week-01-Pandas/README.md

 You have 6 days to complete your HW.
 HW is always due 1 day before class at 12:01pm (Noon).

-Submit HW in the [Tuesday's HW Submission Sheet](https://docs.google.com/spreadsheets/d/150MVMGhClrJ7NFAoukEvbZoujM3a_-7v9r9q4QihiAc/edit?gid=0#gid=0).
+Submit HW in the [Friday 1230's HW Submission Sheet](https://docs.google.com/spreadsheets/d/1jws-NeM5Ww4m903Xa8Vgdzcqi1LO3r_zXNQkNxeBk34/edit?usp=sharing).

 Detailed instructions on how to complete each of the assignments below.